rapidbenjamin/python-flask-web-api-demo/README.md

 			- Session based authentication or Basic HTTP authentication or Token based authentication (with active SSL recommended in production environement)
 			- Password hash and password-check with werkzeug.security (bcrypt-like approach) (with active SSL recommended in production environment)
 			- password base64 encoding for remote ajax-based app client (optional)
-			- Role management (is_admin, is_owner, is_member), control access and Dashboard sample page
+			- Role management (is_admin, is_owner, is_member), control access and Dashboard sample page.
 	- SQLite or MySQL database configuration option
 	-  SQL schema files and SQL populate files for SQLite or MySQL
 	- ORM Schema relationships samples with SQLAlchemy :